fraboeni/fraboeni.github.io/_pages/about.md

 Therefore, protecting privacy in ML models is a crucial task.
 I’m currently mainly researching in the area of *Differential Privacy*, a mathematical framework that provides formal privacy guarantees.
 Furthermore, my interest lies in the quantification of privacy loss and in the “translation” between a formal value of a privacy guarantees and real-world implications.

 # Teaching
 I’m also teaching security realted courses at the computer science department of Freie Universität Berlin.
 Furthermore, I am supervising Bachelor and Master theses in the area of privacy preserving and secure ML.
-Check out the “Open Theses” part to find open positions and ongoing projects.
+Check out the [Open Theses](https://fraboeni.github.io/theses/) part to find open positions and ongoing projects.